espocrm/documentation/docs/administration/workflows.md

 How it works:

 1. You need to create a list report showing records that met specific criteria.
+You can specify any columns for the report, it doesn't matter.
 2. Then create a workflow rule with *Scheduled* trigger type, select the report.
 Specify the scheduling.
 3. Specify one or multiple actions in the workflow.